 Management has taken reasonable steps to ensure that contribution receivables that are neither past due nor impaired are stated at their realisable values.
-The Group and the Company uses aging analysis to monitor the credit quality of contribution receivables.
+The Company uses aging analysis to monitor the credit quality of contribution receivables.
 Contribution receivables having significant balances past due more than 90 days, which are deemed to have higher credit risk, are monitored individually.

 Recoveries from retakaful operators are monitored by the Finance Department.
-The Group and the Company monitors the credit quality and financial conditions on a quarterly basis as part of its overall credit risk management framework.
-The Group and the Company cedes the majority of its business to retakaful operators that are deemed to be qualified retakaful operators under the Risk-Based Capital Framework.
+The Company monitors the credit quality and financial conditions on a quarterly basis as part of its overall credit risk management framework.
+The Company cedes the majority of its business to retakaful operators that are deemed to be qualified retakaful operators under the Risk-Based Capital Framework.